hsiaofongw/go-controllers/README.md

 kubectl apply -f ./example/nl/veth.yaml
 ```

-Ping `ff02::1` to discovery the other end of the veth pair:
+Ping `ff02::1` to discover the other end of the veth pair:

 ```sh
 docker exec -it agent1 ping -c 3 ff02::1%veth1-a